-The Nomination and Remuneration Committee is aware that it does not currently comply with the corporate governance recommendation regarding the percentage of female directors and, accordingly, is taking the necessary measures to increase the number of women on the Board of Directors and in senior management.
-However, this increase can only take place when new candidates are selected to fill future vacancies on the board, as occurred in the case of the appointment of Ms. Gloria Hernández in June 2022.
+The Nomination and Remuneration Committee is aware that it does not currently comply with the corporate governance recommendation regarding the percentage of female directors and, accordingly, is taking the necessary measures to try to increase the number of women on the Board of Directors and in senior management.
+However, this increase at the Board can only take place when new candidates are selected to fill future vacancies on the board, such vacancies haven't not occurred in year 2024.